 Methane Soil Gas Survey

-In recent years, the City of Los Angeles established high-risk “Methane Zones” which require methane soil gas surveys before undergoing construction or demolition.
+The City of Los Angeles established high-risk “Methane Zones” which require methane soil gas surveys and mitigation before undergoing construction or demolition.
 Per the city’s map, there are methane buffer zones and methane zones.
 And each zone applies a specific set of mitigation standards, on the basis of methane test results.
-Citywide methane mitigation requirements can be reviewed in Ordinance No. 175790 and Ordinance No. 180619.
+Citywide methane mitigation requirements (for Los Angeles) are available in Ordinance No. 175790 and Ordinance No. 180619.

-Unincorporated cities in Los Angeles County fall under the jurisdiction of the Los Angeles County Methane Mitigation Unit, and generally require methane soil gas surveys on construction sites within 1,000 feet of a landfill or 300 feet of a oil & gas well.
-Please Click Here to view the County of Los Angeles Building Code and its methane soil gas policies are available in Ordinance No. 2002-0076.
+Moreover, unincorporated cities within Los Angeles County and Orange County also enforce similar methane mitigation standards.
+To illustrate, these enforcement agencies generally require a methane soil gas survey for sites within 1,000 feet of a landfill or 300 feet of a historical oil & gas well.
+Accordingly, the County Los Angeles Building Code and its methane soil gas policies are available in Ordinance No. 2002-0076.

 Methane Mitigation Plans

 After a methane gas survey, engineers prepare a methane mitigation plan to eliminate the hazards of natural gas intrusion.
 Local building departments may also require methane mitigation plans to reduce health-related dangers such as asphyxiation or explosion.